alvarogarcia7/katas-we-love/README.md

 The purpose is to build a new system that can greet differently based on the input.

+> This Kata is designed to help practice what a test of a pure function ought to look like.
+It is intentionally designed to start with a very easy, non-branching base case which slowly becomes addled with complexity as additional requirements are added that will require significant branching and eventually a pressure to compose additional units.
+>
+> This Kata was suggested by Nick Gauthier and inspired a bit by Bob from Exercism.
+>
+> This Kata is designed to be used with Detroit-school TDD.

 Tags: nick-gauthier, bob, exercism, detroit-school-tdd, outside-in, pure-function, greeting-kata, business-rule